Dear readers of ADxS.org, please forgive the disruption.

 3.2.2.
 Changes in the noradrenergic system due to chronic stress

-1. Stress increases the concentration of norepinephrine.
+1. Stress increases the concentration of noradrenaline.

 4. Stress triggers (stressors)